graphadvantage/neo4j-index-refactoring/neo4j-index-refactor.md

 MATCH (c:Country), (n:Organization)
 ```

-This is of course a dreaded cartesian join -- unavoidable if we want to set the new parent child relationship.
+This is, of course, the dreaded cartesian join -- but unavoidable if we want to set the new parent child relationship.

-The secret to managing these kind of cartesian joins in a large graph is to use indexes...
+The secret to managing these kind of cartesian joins in a large graph is to use Neo4j indexes...

 ##  Graph Gist: Index-based Category Refactoring with Batches

 In this Gist, I'll show you how to leverage some newer Neo4j capabilities to efficiently refactor a large graph.

-We'll make a graph with 1M nodes and refactor it in under 30 sec (which is what I got on my MacBook)
+We'll make a graph with 1M child nodes and refactor it to a parent category in under 30 sec (which is what I got on my MacBook).

 ## TopLine:

 To control the scope of the refactor cartesian, we'll pass the property values as parameters to match on index for both parent and child, and then loop through the indexed result set creating the relationships in smaller batches.
 These combined approaches provide efficient memory management and disk reads during refactoring, maximizing throughput.

-**Make a Test Graph**
+***Make a Test Graph***

 So let's start by creating a graph, here we'll use the GraphAware GraphGen plugin (https://github.com/graphaware/neo4j-graphgen-procedure) to make 1M Organization nodes, and give them a randomly assigned country property.